5. A Dozen Random Tips, Insights and Admonitions About Alignment

 I feel agnostic and open minded about them.
 I think you can get results with many of these approaches.
 The biggest factors that will influence whether you get results are:

-From what I know of the different options, I’d say Pilates probably has the best chance for success because the reformer table could help get you closer to good alignment.
+From what I know of the different options, I’d say Pilates probably has the best chance for success because the reformer table provides a frame of reference that could help get you closer to good alignment.

-I didn’t have a great experience with Pilates because the instructor refused to “believe” in my leg length difference and because she failed to understand and implement the concept of progressive overload.
+I didn’t have a great experience with Pilates because the instructor didn’t “believe” in my leg length difference and because she failed to understand and implement the concept of progressive overload.

 Personally, I don’t see how a reformer table can help anyone with bones of different lengths unless your instructor is enlightened enough to gerry rig some compensations.